-We can use God’s name, Yahweh, if we would like.
-The Old Testament uses it lots of times (in most English Bibles it’s there whenever the Old Testament says Lᴏʀᴅ or Gᴏᴅ [in small caps]).1
+The spelling Yahweh occurs in some Bibles like the Roman Catholic Jerusalem Bible.
+Yahweh is also how scholars of the Ancient Near East spell and pronounce the name.
+The Old Testament uses it lots of times (in some English Bibles it’s there whenever the Old Testament says Lᴏʀᴅ or Gᴏᴅ [in small caps]).1

 1. See ‘How many times is God called “Yahweh” in the Bible?‘